echedev/theseus-navigator/README.md

 #### Path
 The destination is defined by its `uri`, which is built from the destination `path` and `parameters`.

 The path might contains placeholders for path parameters.
 The last path parameter is optional.
+Arbitrary query parameters are also supported.

 Example of destination path: